 You can add as many entry requirements as you like, and decide whether they are mandatory or not.

 Applicant confirmation via check box means that the applicant must check the box to agree to the requirement label.
 It is advisable to type this as a question.
-Provide further guidance as a description sub heading.
+Provide further guidance as a description subheading.

 Applicant typed statement provides the applicant with a simple text box in order to reply to the requirement label.
 If you need the applicants to reply in a specific way then offer guidance in the description box.

 Attachment requires the applicant to upload a file as proof, this is best used to show previous qualifications or certificates obtained.
-The content of the files still need to be manually verified by the admissions team.
+The content of the files still needs to be manually verified by the admissions team.

 4. Fee

 The fees are used to present a price table, for the moment they are not connected to the MySchool finance module.
 Please contact our support team to discuss online payment possibilities for the programme builder.
-Please note that this will be costed and invoiced outside of most MySchool contracts.

 - Full fee - Will apply the price field in full